5G-ERA/middleware/docs/Developer/Proposals/RobotHeartbeatIntegration.md

 ## Middleware heartbeat

-When a robot performs a task and utilizes the Middleware, it needs to provide the Middleware with periodic status information about the following properties:
+When a robot performs a task and utilises the Middleware, it needs to provide the Middleware with periodic status information about the following properties:

 * Id of the robot
 * BatteryLevel
-* CPU utilization
+* CPU utilisation
-* RAM utilization
+* RAM utilisation
 * GUID of the ActionPlan
 * Index of the currently executed action in the ActionSequence
 * Quality Map status

 Heartbeat should be running in the background to the NetApp Client receiving information from the Middleware.
-`RobotPerformanceCollector` will be running in the background and the intervals described by the Middleware, will collect information about the Robot's hardware utilization and send it to the Middleware.
+`RobotPerformanceCollector` will be running in the background and the intervals described by the Middleware, will collect information about the Robot's hardware utilisation and send it to the Middleware.

 ## Central Api Heartbeat